MarekMatyas/Cloud-computing-AWS/README.md

 You must specify an AMI when you launch an instance.
 You can launch multiple instances from a single AMI when you require multiple instance with the same configuration.

+Using **AMI** helps us to save on the overal costs.
+Even though the instance could be in passive state, there is certain cost that runs behind the scenes and **AMI** helps us to mitigate these costs.

 ### Note

 The important thing is to ensure that the name and the description is as specific as possible to be able to recognize what image serves what purpose.